Check Replica Status – Before deleting it – Part 1

 Picture 2 shows the VM source (highlighted in yellow) from vCENTER console.

-After checking-up that VM source is switched off, it’s possible to start a Failover (Picture 3).
+After checking up that the VM source is switched off, it’s possible to start a Failover (Picture 3).

 The next five pictures show the step-by-step wizard to complete the procedure correctly.
 As you can see from picture 4 the VM that has been replicated with two different jobs (Picture 5) is always Ubuntu-02.